Title I, Part ATitle I, Part A federal funds help to meet the educational needs of students in California schools.

 For more information, please visit the ESSA Web page for information regarding California’s plan to implement the federal ESSA.

-Funds are used to support effective, research-based educational strategies that close the achievement gap between high-and low-performing students and enable the students to meet the state's challenging academic standards.
+Funds are used to support effective, evidence-based educational strategies that close the achievement gap and enable the students to meet the state's challenging academic standards.
 Title I-funded schools are either targeted assistance schools or schoolwide program schools.

 The program identifies and recognizes Title I schools with demonstrated success in significantly closing the achievement gap between high- and low-performing students.

 California Practitioners Advisory Group (CPAG)

 The CPAG advises the State Board of Education and the California Department of Education (CDE) on Title I, Part A issues.

 Title I requires that a Local Educational Agency (LEA) provides eligible private school children with Title I educational services that are equitable to those provided to eligible public school children.